lkmx/flare-svelte/README.md

 Flare-Svelte combines the core Flare features with the tooling that are tailored to Svelte developers.

-Flare-Svelte is built on top of Svelte
+Flare-Svelte is built on top of Svelte.

 ### Prerequisites